-The top 11 perform next week on The Voice.
-What did you think of tonight's instant save?
+The top 11 will sing live next week on The Voice.
+What did you think of Tuesday's results?